 The boy in front of him looked even more impatient than before.
 “What’s with you?” he spat.
 “Don’t think Little Uncle will ever look at you again, even if you do win tonight.”

 Little Uncle?
 Wei Wuxian wondered.
 “I’m simply taking a stroll,” he replied.
 “I don’t care about any uncle of yours.”

 For some reason, the boy’s face grew crimson with outrage.
 “How dare you!” he shouted.
-“After everything you did to him, you filthy omega—”
+“After everything you did to shame him, you filthy kunze—”

 “Watch your tongue,” Wei Wuxian cut off in a snap of irritation.
 “I’ve had enough of you, I believe.
 Have fun cheating your way into this hunt.”